artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 * Command - The specific command to call when this rule is used.

-Instructions on writing commands can be found in the administrator manual.
+Instructions on writing commands can be found in the :ref:`FPR Administrators manual <fpr:index>`.

 Identification
 """"""""""""""